Debut: Great Britain, 1950

 Technically owned by some of the wealthiest billionaires in Sweden – and hence, the world – if they can’t make Ericsson look fast nobody can, (hint: it’s nobody).

-Tell me how this works: a Swiss company partly sold to a mystery Swiss consortium actually owned by Swedish billionaires who actually own the company that pays Marcus Ericsson who then lease engines from Ferrari in return for taking their junior driver and agreeing to call themselves the name of a subsidiary company of the former for frankly incomprehensible marketing purposes.
+Split Personality?
+A Swiss company partly sold to a mystery Swiss consortium actually owned by Swedish billionaires who actually own the company that paid Marcus Ericsson’s salary who then leased engines from Ferrari in return for taking their junior driver and agreeing to call themselves the name of a subsidiary company of the former for frankly incomprehensible marketing purposes.
+Then Alfa Romeo properly bought them only really they’re owned by Fiat who own Ferrari.
+Or is it Chrylser?
 Carlos Tevez had a less complicated ownership structure

-A shadowy cabal of Swedish industrialists, financiers and retailers with nothing in common save their nationality and a baffling need to prove Marcus Ericsson's lacklustre junior career doesn't reflect his lacklustre ability
+Owned By: Previously, a shadowy cabal of Swedish industrialists, financiers and retailers with nothing in common save their nationality and a baffling need to prove Marcus Ericsson’s lacklustre junior career didn’t reflect his lacklustre ability.
+Now Fiat who similarly take up a wing of Italy’s equivalent of Company’s House